sofmeright/VirtualHere_Manage/README.md

 If the .ahk script is used first the Autohotkey executable must be passed through as the first arguement.

 # Installation:
-1. Unpack the .exe or the .ahk source file into the folder (optionally where you store the Virtual Here Client executable ~ vhui64.exe).
+1. Unpack the .exe or the .ahk source file into the folder (optionally where you store the Virtual Here Client/Server executable ~ vhui64.exe).
 Note: If you wish to use the ".ahk" file (plain-text source code), you must install [Autohotkey](https://www.autohotkey.com).
 2. Set up a task in task scheduler or a command in the Sunshine WebUI to run the script.
 > Extra Credit: To setup the VH Server as a service that runs at boot you can run "VH_Server-install_uninstall.exe" from the same folder that contains the server executable.